 Soups can also be so heavy that your spoon stands straight up in it — a feat apparently easier to accomplish than getting a broom to stand up all by itself.
 You can make your soup thicker by cooking it long enough to evaporate some water, by pureeing grains and starchy vegetables, or by using legumes such as lentils that naturally thicken as they cook and cool.

-There are more good reasons to include soup in your diet than you can shake a ladle at.
-First, hot soups warm you up and give you that nice, cozy feeling.
-Many of us have happy childhood memories of a family member demonstrating their love for us through soup.
+There are more good reasons to include veggie-based soups in your diet than you can shake a ladle at.
+Hot soups warm you up and give you that nice, cozy feeling.
+And many of us have happy childhood memories of a family member demonstrating their love for us through soup.
+Additional plant-based soups are good for:

 Especially when you’re sick, soups can be wonderful sources of nourishment.
 They’re a great way to get lots of nutrients when you don’t feel like eating all that much.
 All that water helps to hydrate you almost without your noticing.
 And the steam and heat can relieve sore throats and decongest clogged sinuses and nasal passages.
 Add a little grated ginger to the soup to boost its nose-clearing power.